Seniors Legal Rights

 Take Action Immediately

 Contact the three major credit bureaus to request that a fraud alert be placed on your credit reports and that a note be included to inform potential creditors that you should be contacted before any additional accounts are opened.
 Consider putting a “freeze” on your credit reports as well.
 Each credit bureau will instruct you on what additional documentation you will need to provide for a “freeze.”
-Remember, there is no charge for a victim of identity theft; however, you will need to provide the credit reporting agencies with a copy of either the police report or case number documenting the theft to avoid the $5 fee.
+There is no charge for placing a security freeze.

 Contact the security or fraud divisions of all banks and creditors that maintain accounts for you.
 Close all accounts that you believe have been compromised by the identity thief and change account numbers for each account you don’t cancel.
 Request that banks and creditors make your accounts accessible only through use of a password.

 Cancel stolen checks.
-If the thief steals your checks or sets up fraudulent bank accounts in your name, report it to each of the major check verification companies (phone numbers are listed on page 59).
-Ask for stop payments on any outstanding checks that you dispute, and cancel or obtain new numbers for your checking and savings accounts.
+If the thief steals your checks or sets up fraudulent bank accounts in your name, report it to each of the major check verification companies.
+Ask to stop payment on any outstanding checks that you dispute, and cancel or obtain new numbers for your checking and savings accounts.

 Report identity theft and stolen credit cards and checks to your local police or sheriff as soon as you are aware of the theft.
 For your records, keep a copy of the incident reports you file.
 A law enforcement record of the incident is important because it will allow you to present your creditors and banks with proof of the crime.